bu-ec513-spring2017/ece4750-tut2-git/README.md

-ECE 4750 Tutorial 2: Git Distributed Version Control System
+ECE 4750 (Cornell University) Tutorial 2: Git Distributed Version Control System
 ==========================================================================

 This repository contains source code for ECE 4750 Tutorial 2 on the Git